oswen138/portfolio-/README.md

 ## Description
 The purpose of this code is to display a landing page for my future work portfolio using the HTML and CSS knowledge gained from the first week of lessons.
-Access link to site by clicking [here] (https://github.com/oswen138/portfolio-page.git).
+Access link to site by clicking [here](https://github.com/oswen138/portfolio-page.git).

 ## Setup/Installation Requirements